Particular/docs.particular.net/nservicebus/sagas/reply-replytooriginator-differences.md

 The same `Reply` method can be used inside a `Saga` and it is important to understand that it can have a different semantic, otherwise it can lead to unexpected behavior.

+> [!NOTE]
-Note: The `Reply` method always delivers the message to the sender address of the incoming message.
+> The `Reply` method always delivers the message to the sender address of the incoming message.

 The following diagram details a scenario where two sagas and an integration endpoint utilize the request/response pattern to communicate.
 The replies are highlighted in red.